Your ultimate guide to the best things to do, eat and see in magical Oaxaca City.

 Safety: Oaxaca is among the safest states in Mexico, with a very low crime rate.
 We never once felt unsafe in Oaxaca in any way, even when walking late at night on empty, dark streets.
 That said – petty crime, pickpocketing and opportunists do exist.
 Use the same vigilance you use with any kind of travel in staying alert and aware of your belongings and surroundings, at all times.
 Please be aware that while Oaxaca is one of the safest states in Mexico, it is also one of the poorest states.
 Don’t be surprised to be approached throughout your trip by street vendors, beggars and even children who, while harmless, can be persistent.
 This is especially common in areas frequented by tourists such as Templo Santo Domingo, the Alcalá and the Zócalo.
 In regards to children especially, before you’re tempted to give a few pesos or purchase one of the woven bracelets they are oftentimes selling, please consider the vicious cycle being perpetuated when a child returns from the day successful – however harmless your intention.

 Travel Insurance: Whenever, and wherever, you might be traveling, travel insurance is always a good idea.
-We personally love SafetyWing for their transparent, easy to understand and thorough coverage starting at just $40.00 USD/month.
+We personally love SafetyWing for their transparent, easy to understand and thorough coverage starting at just $42.00 USD/month.
 Their two-tier coverage offers medical benefits in the event of an accident or illness while abroad, in addition to travel benefits such as compensation for delayed trips and lost luggage.
 Plus, all new SafetyWing policies automatically include COVID-19 coverage.
-Please note testing for COVID-19 is not covered unless deemed medically necessary by a physician.
-This means pre-flight tests do not count, nor do antibody tests.
 Find out everything you need to know about SafetyWing travel insurance, here!

 WHERE TO STAY / BEST HOTELS IN OAXACA